wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 When talking about LLM agents, we talk a lot about tools.
 A tool is something the agent can use to execute an action.

+Rather than limiting the LLM to a specific set of actions like our elf before, we give it access to tools and let it decide how to best use them to accomplish the goal.

-In the same way you can use a hammer to hammer a nail or to kill a fly, the LLM can decide to use the internet search tool to look information in wikipedia or to find cute pictures of cats and dogs.
+In the same way you can use a hammer to hammer a nail or to kill a fly, the LLM can decide to use the internet search tool to look information in wikipedia or to search the latest gossip on Kim Kardashian.
 All depending on the end goal.

 Depending on what you are building your agent for, you might decide to give it access to a different range of tools.

+A tool is just a function I define in my code.
+For example, a read tool can simply be someting as simple as `def read(my_dir) -> os.listdir(my_dir)`.

+## Coding Agent Example

 In the following example, I have created a Coding Agent that can independently write code.
-I have created four functions (tools) that it can use to read, write, search and list files.
+I gave it access to four tools to read, write, search and list files.

 ![example swe agent](./swe_agent_demo.gif)

-In this demo I ask the agent to create a unit tests for a specific file.
-It uses the read tool to read the file, and the write tool to create the file and write the testing code.
+In this demo, the agent is asked to create unit tests for a specific file.
+It first uses the read tool to open `search.py`, then sends the contents for validation.
+The validator is an LLM that compares the original prompt with the tool’s results.
+The first validation fails, so the process restarts with a new LLM call.
+With the contents of `search.py` now in context, the agent uses the write tool to generate the unit tests.
+The outputs are validated again; this time they pass, and the agent sends the final response to the user.

 ## Conclusion